Standard Dashboards

 The Declines dashboard includes the following charts, each containing sub-charts to demonstrate your data through different lenses:

-• Decline Code Transactions - Breaks down all your declined transactions—both the total number and combined value—by either the assigned decline code (Decline Code Transactions sub-charts) or decline code category (Decline Code Category Transactions sub-charts)
+• Decline Code Transactions - Breaks down all your declined transactions—both the total number and combined value—by either the assigned decline code (Decline Code Transactions sub-charts) or decline code category (Decline Code Category Transactions sub-charts); click the Display Trend toggle on any bar graph sub-charts to view a trend line for an individual decline code over the chosen time period

 • Processor Decline Codes - Breaks down all your declined transactions (both the total number of declined transactions and their combined value) by both the assigned decline code and processor; most sub-charts display data broken down by Pagos' decline code values, but two of them display raw decline code data, or the declines as they appear from the processors